2025 NWSS

 On the plains of Northeastern Colorado there is a diversity of agriculture.
-Vision Angus is no exception.
-At Amherst, the majority of the land is non-irrigated and winter wheat production has been the mainstay for decades.
+Vision Angus and Vieselmeyer LLC is no exception.
+At Amherst, most of the land is non-irrigated and winter wheat production has been the mainstay for decades.
 The terrain is very flat but the soil is good.
-The Vision Angus farm consists of non-irrigated land in wheat, millet, chemtill rotation.
-With this rotation, we can get two crops every three years and allow some rest to accumulate moisture from snow or rains.
+Our farm consists of non-irrigated land in wheat, millet, corn and chemtill rotation.
+With this rotation, we get two crops every three years and allow some rest to accumulate moisture from snow or rains.
 We use no-till farming practices to enhance the quality of the soil, retain moisture and to rely less on fuel and machinery.
-There is some irrigated land that is part of the farmstead.
+There is some irrigated land that is part of the home place.
 On that ground we have dedicated the fields to produce feed and/or forage for the cattle.
 Irrigated grass, triticale, Sudan grass, and corn for silage are grown.
-The main objective is to raise forage for the times of greater nutrition demands such as breeding without harvesting and feeding the forage.
+The main objective is to raise forage for the times of greater nutrition demands such as breeding without harvesting and feeding the forage as much.
 We try to let the cattle do the harvesting thus allowing us to spend more time with family and to keep our dependence on fuel and machinery low.

 Drilling millet in early June.
 Millet fits great into our wheat, corn, millet or fallow crop rotation.